amacleod1417/Hotel__Echo/README.md

-This online hotel booking system integrate with Paypal and written on PHP, html and javascript.
+This online hotel booking system integrate with Paypal and written on PHP, SCSS, HTML and Javascript.

 PHP Version 5.6.3 MYSQL version 5.0